ArduPilot/ardupilot_wiki/copter/source/docs/drift-mode.rst

 =====================

--  In the Mission Planner Configuration Section under flight modes select Drift Mode to to apply to an appropriate switch setting.
+-  In the Mission Planner Configuration Section under flight modes select Drift Mode to apply to an appropriate switch setting.
 -  More information on tuning Drift mode is expected to be forthcoming shortly as are additional enhancements to Drift Mode itself.